 EDITORIAL REVIEW BOARD: Dr. Helen Janc Malone (Editor-in-Chief), Director of Education Policy & Institutional Advancement, Institute for Educational Leadership.
-Elizabeth Devaney (Chair) Director, Center for Social and Emotional Learning, Children’s Institute in Rochester.
-Dr. Jennifer P. Agans, Assistant Director, Program for Research on Youth Development and Engagement, Cornell University.
-Dr. Thomas Akiva, Assistant Professor, School of Education, University of Pittsburgh.
-Dr. Ken Anthony, Director of Professional Development, Connecticut After School Network.
-Dr. Corey Bower, Assistant Professor, Graduate School of Education, University at Buffalo.
-Dr. Katie Brohawn, Senior Director of Research, ExpandEd Schools.
-Jessica Donner, Director, Every Hour Counts.
-Dr. Nia Imani, Fields 4-H Specialist for Curricular Systems and Program Development, University of Maryland Extension.
-Dr. Aisha Griffith, Assistant Professor of Educational Psychology, University of Illinois at Chicago.
-Dr. Sabrina Mitsuko, Kataoka School of Education, University of California, Irvine.
-Brenda McLaughlin, Chief Strategy Officer, BELL.
-Dr. Kolbrún Þ. Pálsdóttir, Assistant Professor in Leisure and Youth Studies, University of Iceland.
-Sarah Pitcock, Writer and Consultant for Social Causes, Sarah Pitcock, LLC.
-Chris Smith, Executive Director, Boston After School & Beyond.
-Bela Shah Spooner, Program Manager, Afterschool Institute for Youth, Education, and Families, National League of Cities.
-Dr. Femi Vance, Researcher, American Institutes for Research.
-Deepa Vasudevan, Doctoral Candidate, Harvard Graduate School of Education.
+Elizabeth Devaney (Chair) Director, Social and Emotional Learning Center, Children’s Institute, Rochester, NY.
+Dr. Jennifer P. Agans, Assistant Professor, Department of Recreation, Park, and Tourism Management, Pennsylvania State University.
+Dr. Thomas Akiva Assistant Professor, School of Education, University of Pittsburgh.
+Dr. Ken Anthony Director of Professional Development, Connecticut After School Network.
+Dr. Corey Bower Assistant Professor, Graduate School of Education, University at Buffalo.
+Dr. Katie Brohawn Senior Director of Research, ExpandEd Schools.
+Jessica Donner Director, Every Hour Counts.
+Dr. Nia Imani Fields 4-H Specialist for Curricular Systems and Program Development, University of Maryland Extension.
+Dr. Aisha Griffith Assistant Professor of Educational Psychology, University of Illinois at Chicago.
+Dr. Sabrina Mitsuko Kataoka Managing Editor, School of Education, University of California, Irvine.
+Brenda McLaughlin Chief Strategy Officer, BELL.
+Dr. Kolbrún Þ. Pálsdóttir Dean, School of Education, University of Iceland.
+Sarah Pitcock Writer and Consultant for Social Causes, Sarah Pitcock, LLC.
+Chris Smith Executive Director, Boston After School & Beyond.
+Bela Shah Spooner Manager, Expanded Learning, Institute for Youth, Education, and Families, National League of Cities.
+Dr. Femi Vance Researcher, American Institutes for Research.
+Deepa Vasudevan Doctoral Candidate, Harvard Graduate School of Education.

 Follow the AERA Out-of-School Time SIG on Facebook